Nature activities for children

 A simple project to provide a hiding place and basking spot for lizards.

-How to make a footprint trap
+How to make a footprint tunnel

 Use a footprint trap to find out which mammals visit your garden during the night.